safwachy/valt-pass-api/README.md

 All resources are broken down into three collections.
 - Users: contains your basic login credentials as well as other security parameters
-- Vault Folders: organizes all of your passwords into folders
+- Vault Folders: organizes all of your data into folders
-- Vaults: The actual document that contains your password data you choose to store as well as any other info like contact info or any notes you'd like to save
+- Vaults: The document which stores any website/application credentials.
+This can also store other info such as contact info or any notes you'd like to save

 List of all endpoints: